Troubleshooting Your Plants

 Possible Causes & Solutions

 - Water Quality Issues: Poor water preparation can cause chlorine toxicity, excess minerals, or microbial buildup, leading to wilting.
-Use PHLO to neutralize chlorine & condition your water water prep guide.
+Use Root Balance to neutralize chlorine & condition your water water prep guide.

 - Vapor Pressure Deficit (VPD): Ensure your humidity & temperature are in balance (0.8 - 1.2 kPa).
 Use a hygrometer and thermometer to monitor conditions.